 The book on international humanitarian aid.
-Now in a fully revised 2nd edition in 2017.
+Now in a fully revised 2nd edition.
 Used by top universities and found on the shelves of aid workers everywhere.
 Covers all facts and facets of assistance programs enabling readers to excel in managing staff and helping others follow professional standards.

 Managing Humanitarian Innovation: The cutting edge of aid

 Take advantage of new thinking and ways of working.
 Edited with Abigail Taylor, this book includes contributions of nearly 30 authors including top thinkers, leaders and do-ers in the field.
 This book helps readers with case-studies, tips and tools to innovate as an individual and within an organization.

 Reveals the little understood relationship between aid workers and the military in one of the most challenging contexts of the last half century, Afghanistan.
 Written with Tim Jacoby, this scholarly work unpacks the history, theory, ethical concerns and managerial issues embedded in this network.

 “Dr. James has built upon his prior work to address one of the most critically important topics in the aid world.
 His book represents an important step toward professionalizing humanitarian aid.”

 Michael VanRooyen, Director, Harvard Humanitarian Initiative & Humanitarian Academy at Harvard University

 “I strongly recommend Managing Humanitarian Relief by Eric James.
 Besides being very knowledgeable it also has the great but rare virtue of clarity.
 It actually can be of value to a wide variety of practitioners.”